jvh/univestment/README.md

 E.g. to start the server you would run the command `pg_ctl -D /usr/local/var/postgres start`

+`psql postgres` to allow for administrator commands + command line interface.

 ### Installation

 You must install [Node.js](https://nodejs.org/en/download/) for use on the local machine.